WildCarter26/Jarvis/README.md

 # Jarvis AI Assistant
-This is a virtual assistant made using python language.
+Jarvis is a virtual assistant for your pc.
+It can complete tasks on voice command.